systemd/mkosi/mkosi/resources/mkosi.md

   databases and repository metadata will be removed if the respective package manager executable is *not* present at the end of the installation.

-`ConfigureScripts=`, `--configure-script=`

-: Takes a comma-separated list of paths to executables that are used as the configure scripts for this image.
-See the **Scripts** section for more information.

 `SyncScripts=`, `--sync-script=`